AUGMXNT/llm-experiments/01-lm-eval.md

     --check_integrity
 ```

 While `gpt-3.5-turbo` is supposed to perform on par with Instruct Davinci, you can only use it with the Chat API.
 It's cost is $0.002 / 1K tokens, while Davinci is $0.0200 / 1K tokens.
-At these prices, running the above eval cost ~$90.77 (~4.5M tokens).
+At these prices, running the above eval cost ~$90.77 (~4.5M tokens) and about 1h to run the tasks.

 Results:
 ```